imcslab/imcslab.github.io/index.md

   ## Mobility and Cybersecurity Lab.

 feature_image: "/assets/uploads/bg_2_r2.jpg"
-excerpt: "The MCS Lab. is renowned for pioneering research in Mobility and Cybersecurity.
-Under the expert guidance of Prof. Seunghyun Park, we are dedicated to pushing the boundaries of technology and creating solutions that impact both academia and industry."
+excerpt: ""
 ---

+The MCS Lab. is renowned for pioneering research in Mobility and Cybersecurity.
+Under the expert guidance of Prof. Seunghyun Park, we are dedicated to pushing the boundaries of technology and creating solutions that impact both academia and industry.

 ##### News
-We look forward to receiving your application and possibly welcoming you to our team at MCS Lab!

-* **Join Our Innovative Research Team for Mobility and Cybersecurity at MCS Lab!**
+We look forward to receiving your application and possibly welcoming you to our team at MCS Lab.
+Join Our Innovative Research Team for Mobility and Cybersecurity at MCS Lab!
 * Position: Graduate Research Opportunities (Master's and Doctoral Program)
 * Supervisor: Prof. Seunghyun Park ( sp@hansung.ac.kr )